XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/ledger_request.md

 - Any of the [universal error types][].
 - `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 This error can also occur if you specify a ledger index equal or higher than the current in-progress ledger.
 - `lgrNotFound` - If the ledger is not yet available.
 This indicates that the server has started fetching the ledger, although it may fail if none of its connected peers have the requested ledger.
 (Previously, this error used the code `ledgerNotFound` instead.)
-[Updated in: rippled 0.30.1][]
 - `reportingUnsupported` - ([Reporting Mode][] servers only) This method is not available in Reporting Mode.

 <!--{# common link defs #}-->